ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 This version of `fibo` is inefficient because the number of recursive calls created doubles at each call, which creates exponential growth.

 > Note: `List.init` is a standard library function that allows you to create a list by applying a given function to a sequence of integers, and `Fun.id` is the identity function, which returns its argument unchanged.
-We created a list with the numbers 0 - 9 and named it `xs`.
+We created a list with the numbers 0 - 9 and named it `u`.
 We applied the `fibo` function to every element of the list using `List.map`.

 This version does a better job:
 ```ocaml